NICC selects contractor for $22.5 million Peosta campus renovation

-Members of the college's Board of Trustees today accepted a $19,139,000 bid from Larson Construction Co.
-Inc., of Independence, to serve as the contractor to oversee extensive updates to the campus' main building
+Members of the college’s Board of Trustees on Monday accepted a $19,139,000 bid from Larson Construction Co.
+Inc., of Independence, to serve as the contractor to oversee extensive updates to the campus’ main building

 “We’re very excited and looking forward to getting it underway,” said Rhonda Seibert, NICC’s associate vice president for operations.